 Some law firms solve this problem by bringing in a full-time chief executive officer who doesn’t practice law; others hire chief financial or operating officers to analyze these data.
 Most firms aren’t there yet.

 That’s no way to run a business.
-But like Richard Susskind says, it’s tough to walk into a room full of millionaires and tell them they are doing it wrong.
+But as Richard Susskind says, it’s tough to walk into a room full of millionaires and tell them they are doing it wrong.